Date of Adoption: 04/15/2017

 The complaint shall include all of the following:

 The State Superintendent shall only consider a complaint if it alleges a violation occurring not more than one year prior to the date in which the complaint is received.
+If mutually agreed upon in writing, the parties to the complaint may request State-sponsored mediation, and the student’s placing school district must also agree to participate in mediation.

 After receiving a complaint that meets these requirements, the State Superintendent shall: